dr-jam/GamePlatforms/README.md

 8 | Platform Studies 3<br>Graphics Systems | Game 2 Playtesting
 9 | Platform Studies 4<br>Audio Systems | Game 2 Workshop
 10 | Artificial Intelligence for Games<br>Game 2 Workshop | Game 2 Critique<br>Discussion About the Course<br>Evaluations

+## Development and Design Resources

+*coming soon!*

+## Attendance Policy
+This course has no formal attendance policy.
+However, regular attendance is greatly recommended to be successful in the course as many of the class meetings will involve programming and one-on-one learning.
+If you expect to be consistently absent, please discussion the situation with your instructor.

 ## UC Davis Code of Academic Conduct